 “I’m not as stubborn and reckless as yeh, Alz.
 I know how ta stay out of trouble.” – The Hunter’s Path

 Shelby winked and walked toward the tavern entrance.
 Then I chuckled and beckoned for Kyrel to follow me as we ran toward Ironforge.
 The majestic city jutted from the mountainside.

 Dark Iron’s were drillin’ their way through Dun Morogh, and our bomber pilots were layin’ down sweet revenge.
 Ironforge loomed closer as we approached the bridge.

-By Muradin’s beard this is crazy!
+By Muradin’s beard, this is crazy!
 The Dark Iron dwarves planned this surprise attack out of nowhere.
-Wha’ does Moira think she’s playin’ at?
+Wha’ do Moira think she’s playin’ at?
 The lass has lost her mind.

 Kyrel’s welcoming presence brushed my mind as we ran.
 “Moira is bitter with her father.
 You know Magni was misguided in believing a woman could never rule Ironforge.
 Now, I fear that mistake is coming back to haunt all of us.”

 I dodged a fireball, and it singed a tree behind me.
 Kyrel roared and knocked the pyromancer to the ground, where his blood created a pool around his head.

 “You’re right about that, laddie.
 After all, this wasn’t the hunter’s path I thought I’d be walkin’ today.
 I hope we can save Ironforge before she’s blasted ta the ground.”

 If you enjoyed this post subscribe to our mailing list for more updates.
 Thank you for reading the first chapter “A Hunter’s Path.”
 The tale isn’t over yet.
 For this reason, the second chapter of “A Hunter’s True Mark” is coming soon!